mbilal1109/College-Course-Database/README.md

 # College-Course-Database

-The database program allows the user to insert and retrieve data from the database with the help of this java file.
+This program allows users to create, update, and retrieve records from the database.
+It has been created using Java while connecting the database via JDBC.

+MySQL was used as the database language through phpMyAdmin.